 I am a PhD candidate at Harvard University, advised by Prof. Todd Zickler.
 My interests are computer vision, human perception and machine learning.
-I am currently designing stereo algorithms that are more consistent with human binocular perception.
+I am currently designing computational stereo algorithms that are more consistent with human binocular vision.

-I reveived SM in Copmuter Science from Harvard in 2018 and B.A.Sc in Electrical and Computer Enginering from the University of Toronto in 2015.
+I reveived SM in Copmuter Science from Harvard in 2018 and B.A.Sc in Electrical and Computer Enginering from the University of Toronto, Canada in 2015.
 In Toronto, I was advised by Prof. Sven Dickinson and Prof. Sanja Fidler.
 I also did economics research with Prof. Loren Brandt, and EEG signal processing research with Dr. Amir Aghaei.

 My first name pronounces as Jah-Lee-Awn.

 J. Wang, D. Glasner and T. Zickler, "Half-occlusion boundary detectors in computational stereo vision", abstract in J. of Vis.
-(Talk at VSS)
+(Oral at VSS)

 J. Wang, D. Glasner and T. Zickler, "Toward perceptually-consistent stereo: A scanline study", in Int'l Conf. on Computer Vision, 2017.